How Can I Get an ICP License for China? | AppInChina

 It is important to understand that foreign companies are not eligible to receive either ICP license.
 It is not enough to have an office in China: You must be a registered Chinese business.

-So how can a foreign company do online business in China?
+So how can a foreign company run eCommerce or publish an app or game in China?

-Foreign entities usually partner with Chinese internet companies to use the licenses of the Chinese company.
+Foreign entities usually partner with Chinese internet companies and app distributors to use the licenses of the Chinese company.
+This is essential for publishing foreign games in China anyway, since foreign companies also cannot be issued a game license.

 This is where AppInChina can help.
 As a Wholly Foreign Owned Entity (WFOE), we are a Chinese company that can apply for these licenses on behalf of our clients.
 This is part of our range of services that ensures you can operate worry-free in China, knowing that you are in full legal compliance with all Chinese laws.

-Your company will simply sign a partnership agreement with us and we will help run your eCommerce platform for you.
+Your company will simply sign a partnership agreement with us and we will help run your eCommerce platform, game and/or app.
 When you sign up for AppInChina’s services, you always retain the right to your own content and complete control of your own operations, while at the same time taking advantage of our company status and many years of expertise in the Chinese market.
+You retain full control and copyright over your app, game or platform through your contract with us.